tls-evolution/ccr/README.md

 Our RFC-based scanner is published in this repository: https://github.com/ralphholz-usyd/goscanner/.
 We provide the scripts to run the scans in active-scans/.

 Data sets are massive - we upload these into a DigitalOcean space.
-We are currently making these files publicly visibile, but we would prefer if reviewers are OK with private links.
+We are currently making these files available without any credentials, but ask reviewers not to share the paths with others.

 ### Passive monitoring